wardlawp/FourSquareCrawler/README.md

-# FourSquareCrawler
+# FourSquareCrawlers
-Get all venues in singapore from FourSquare
+- Get all venues in singapore from FourSquare
+- Get all tips for a list of venues

 ## Installation
 -  Install python 2.7.X (X = 9 or higher)